 # Production Smart Chains Typically Require Komodo's Security Services

-In nearly all circumstances, a Smart Chain is only secure once it receives the Komodo dPoW Security Service.
+If your Smart Chain is pure PoW based and doesn't include greater than 50% PoS based block generation, it is only truly secure once it receives the Komodo dPoW Security Service.

 # The Cost of Using AtomicDEX Software